 Lesley Gore's first and most popular hit, 1963's "It's My Party," remains her calling card today.
 Her voice became the quintessential sound for youthful longing, and she recorded several other hits throughout the 1960s, including "Look of Love," "Maybe I Know" and "You Don't Own Me."
 Gore was later nominated for an Academy Award for "Out Here on My Own" for the film Fame.
+Gore died of lung cancer on February 16, 2015.

-Singer-songwriter Lesley Gore was born on May 2, 1946, in Brooklyn, New York.
+Singer-songwriter Lesley Gore was born Lesley Sue Goldstein on May 2, 1946, in Brooklyn, New York.
 Gore grew up in nearby Tenafly, New Jersey.
 She was only 16 years old when she was discovered by legendary music producer, Quincy Jones.
 Though several versions of the story of their auspicious meeting exist—one source said that they met at a party, while another claims that Jones saw Gore singing in a hotel—Gore herself remembers that it happened through a string of lucky connections.

-As Gore recalls, "The short story and the truth is that I was taking vocal lessons here in New York ...
+As Gore recalled, "The short story and the truth is that I was taking vocal lessons here in New York ...
 One day, instead of my lesson, the piano player and I went into a studio ... and we put down some demos ...
 Those demos got to Quincy Jones through an agent ...
 He listened to them, he called me, and we started to record."

 Gore could not have begun her music career with a better team behind her.
 Her first single, 1963's "It's My Party (And I'll Cry If I Want To)," was arranged by famed Brill Building songwriter Ellie Greenwich and produced by Quincy Jones.
 The song resonated with millions of teenage girls across America, becoming an overnight success.